-Designated at fair value through profit or loss 2020 HK\$'000 2019 HK\$'000 Preference share liability (note 1) Third-party interests in consolidated funds 387,655 389,570 (note 2) 230,906 240,999 618,561 630,569
+2021 2020 Designated at fair value through profit or loss HK\$'000 HK\$'000 Preference share liability (note 1) Third-party interests in consolidated funds (note 2) 192,648 183,615 387,655 230,906 376,263 618,561

-- (1) By 31 December 2020, total number of 500,000 preference shares was issued under the agreement for a total proceed of US\$50,000,000.
-The subsidiary is obliged to redeem all issued preference shares in 5 years starting from the initial issuance date of the preference shares.
+- (1) By 31 December 2021, total number of preference shares issued was approximately 247,092 shares (2020: 500,000 shares) under the agreement.
+The subsidiary is obliged to redeem all issued preference shares in 5 years starting from the initial issuance date of the preference shares and has the discretion to extend the term for one year.
 At liquidation, after all creditors' claim is satisfied, the asset of the subsidiary should be first distributed to preference shareholders by redeeming all issued shares together with any unpaid preferred share dividends.
-The preference shares are due for settlement after more than a year from 31 December 2020. - (2) The third party interests in consolidated fund consist of third-party unit holders' interest in the consolidated fund which is reflected as a liability as the fund is to be dissolved and return all capital to investor in seventh anniversary of the respective final closing date of the respective funds.
-The end of term of the consolidated fund is more than a year from 31 December 2020.
+The preference shares are due for settlement after more than one year from 31 December 2021. - (2) The third party interests in consolidated fund consist of third-party unit holders' interest in the consolidated fund which is reflected as a liability as the fund is to be dissolved and return all capital to investor in seventh anniversary of the respective final closing date of the respective funds.
+The end of term of the consolidated fund is more than a year from 31 December 2021.